XimeraProject/ximeraLatex/README.md

 Compiling the files
 -------------------

-Running "make" generates the derived files README, ximera.pdf, ximera.cls, xourse.cls.
+Running `make` generates the derived files README, ximera.pdf, ximera.cls, xourse.cls.

-Running "make ctan" generates a submission suitable for CTAN
+Running `make ctan` generates a submission suitable for CTAN

-Running "make inst" installs the files in the user's TeX tree.
+Running `make inst` installs the files in the user's TeX tree.

-Running "make install" installs the files in the local TeX tree.
+Running `make install` installs the files in the local TeX tree.

 Staying up-to-date
 ------------------